Forcipule

 Forcipules are the modified, pincer-like front legs of centipedes that are used to inject venom into prey.
 They are the only known examples of front legs acting as venom injectors.

 Nomenclature

 Forcipules go by a variety of names in both scientific and colloquial usages.
 They are sometimes known as poison-claws or jaw legs, referencing their evolution from maxillipeds, a term which they are also sometimes known by in the context of centipedes (maxillipeds, maxillipedes).
 Other names include prehensors, telopodites, and forcipulae (singular forcipula).
-In the specific case in which the forcipules are used to inject venom, they are called toxicognaths (from toxic + the Greek gnathos, jaw).
+In the specific case in which the forcipules are used to inject venom, they are called toxicognaths (from English toxic 'toxic' and Ancient Greek γνάθος (gnathos) 'jaw').

-The term forcipule references their similarity with forceps.
+The term forcipule references their similarity to forceps.